Tortellini Soup is a hearty, homemade soup that tastes like lasagna in a bowl! Your family is going to love this easy comforting dinner.

 Please forgive my lack of pictures of the process of making this soup.
 I don’t know where they went!
 I *thought* I remembered taking them, but evidently not.
 Either way, it is a pretty simple process.
 Next time I make this I will take more photos and come back and add them in.
 Until then, enjoy!

-- 1 package italian sausage (approx 1 lb)
+- 1 package Italian sausage, approx 1 pound

 - 1 large onion, chopped

-- 28 oz can of diced tomato, italian style
+- 28 ounce can of diced tomato, Italian style

 - 2 bay leaves